 Click here to see the monthly air monitoring report issued by the APCD Air Monitoring Section.

 Accurate representations of Louisville’s air require monitors to be located at varied sites throughout the community.
 For detailed information on APCD monitors and sites visit our Monitoring Sites page.

-Our Cannons Lane Air Monitoring Station has been classified as an NCore site by the EPA.
+Our Cannons Lane Air Monitoring Station, 2730 Cannons Lane, has been classified as an NCore site by the EPA.
 NCore is a multi-pollutant monitoring network that integrates several advanced measurement systems for particles, pollutant gases and meteorology.
 The EPA coordinates with its state, local, and tribal partners who operate the NCore sites.
 There are several dozen NCore sites throughout the United States, located mostly in urban settings.
 The Cannons Lane Air Monitoring Station receives a portion of its power from solar panels purchased with a mixture of EPA grant dollars and funding from Louisville’s Air Quality Trust Fund.

 Our monitoring program collects several different categories of data.
 After the data are collected, analyzed, and quality assured, they are often used to determine compliance with air pollution regulations and standards.
 The data may also be used in policy decisions at the federal, state, and local levels.

 The APCD is adding equipment to monitor for air toxics at two of its sites: 2730 Cannons Lane and 4201 Algonquin Parkway.

 In addition, the APCD is assisting the U.S. EPA with a project to test new air toxics monitoring technology in Louisville’s Rubbertown industrial area.